'Tracks Through Time' Video Intro-Youtube: https://youtu.be/8fVrzKqf9Sg?si=hJW1sLgZnGRUtoyO

 Minsterley Station in 1900, annotated by Joe Lyons.

-Billingshurst Creamery, erected in the late 1920's, was the first country depot to be built by the Express.
+Billingshurst Creamery, erected in the late 1920's, was the first country depot to be built by Express.

-Billingshurst Creamery, erected in the late 1920's, was the first country depot to be built by the Express.
+Billingshurst Creamery, erected in the late 1920's, was the first country depot to be built by Express.

 1921 "Former Minsterley Station" Glyn Jones comments "I was there the day that crane was cut down, around 1965" (Courtesy Joe Lyons)